AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ---
 title: Ingest Batch Data | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson, you will ingest batch data into Experience Platform using a variety of methods.
 feature: data ingestion
 topics:
 kt: 4348
-audience: data architect,data engineer
+audience: data engineer
 doc-type: tutorial
 activity: implement
 ---

 # Ingest Batch Data

+In this lesson, you will ingest batch data into Experience Platform using a variety of methods.

 Batch data ingestion allows you to ingest a large amount of data into Adobe Experience Platform at once.
 You can ingest batch data in a one time upload within Platform's interface or using the API.
 You can also configure regularly scheduled batch uploads from third-party services such as cloud storage services using Source connectors.